strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 9 Sep 2025 --

+- General use library created for functions used through out application.
+Created CalcOrderTotal function there reducing redundant code.

+---

 -- 7 Sep 2025 --

 - Responsive styling repaired for cart.
 - Responsive styling repaired for menu navigation.
+- Quantity check removed for owner allowing them to create an order with a large size.

 ---